moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/tests.md

 The testing materials in this page are split into three main sections:

-- [Types of testing](#Types-of-testing) - a summary of the types of testing tools or strategies available.
+- [Types of testing](#Types-of-testing) - This section provides information on the types of testing tools or strategies available (e.g. checking nullability and uniqueness).
+It may be useful to developers wishing to gain an understanding of the types of testing that are available, or to understand how to use a specific type of test.
+- [Testing strategies](#Testing-strategies) - This section aims to provide information on which types of testing are appropriate in different scenarioes (e.g. testing a macro versus a model).
+It may be useful to developers who have identified their testing use case, and would like to understand which types of testing are appropriate.
-- [Use cases](#Use-cases) - a guide to some of the types of testing that are applicable in certain scenarios, such as adding a single model to a datamarts layer, or creating a new macro.
+- A guide to some of the types of testing that are applicable in certain scenarios, such as adding a single model to a datamarts layer, or creating a new macro.
 - [Testing resources and standards](#Testing-resources-and-standards) - links to **dbt** testing resources, and wider information on testing techniques and standards.

 ## Types of testing